-Working From Home: Building a Side Hustle or Business
+Working From Home: Business or a Side Hustle

 One of the fastest-growing segments of America's workforce is the self-employed.
-Is a side hustle or business ownership in your future?
-Answer the following questions to see if such a gig is right for you.

 What does it take to be your own boss?
+Instruct students to use the resource listed below before answering the questions.